StatFunGen/colocboost-paper/index.md

 ## Repository Structure

-This Jupyter Book contains the codes and data used to generate all figures from our manuscript, available at: https://github.com/StatFunGen/colocboost-paper
+This repository contains the codes and data used to generate all figures from our manuscript, available at: https://github.com/StatFunGen/colocboost-paper

+- **Simulation Studies**: This directory contains simulation designs and implementation codes used in the paper.

+- **Data Applications**: This section contains the data applications discussed in the ColocBoost paper.

-Each notebook is fully executable and documented to ensure reproducibility of our results.
-The main sections include:
+- **Main Figures**: Each notebook is fully executable and documented to ensure reproducibility of our results.

-- **Figure 2**: Performance comparison of ColocBoost with other multi-trait colocalization methods in simulation benchmarks
-- **Figure 3**: ColocBoost xQTL analysis across cell types and traits modalities
-- **Figure 4**: Validation of ColocBoost colocalization signals using CRISPR data
-- **Figure 5**: Disease heritability analyses of variant-level functional annotations derived from ColocBoost
-- **Figure 6**: AD–xQTL ColocBoost identifies colocalized variants between xQTLs and AD GWAS

 ## Getting Started